“The family unit has a better chance of successfully… integrating in a new country rather than individual refugees”

 Return family reunification rights to beneficiaries of international protection (refugee and subsidiary protection)

-Since the commencement of the International Protection Act at the end of 2016, Nasc has been working closely with Senator Colette Kelleher and the Civil Engagement Group, Deputy Fiona O’Loughlin, and NGO partners the Irish Refugee Council and Oxfam Ireland to introduce a Private Members Bill amending the family reunification provisions in the 2015 Act.
-The Bill passed the Senate and is now awaiting debate in the Dáil.
+In the last Oireachtas, Nasc worked closely with Senator Colette Kelleher and the Civil Engagement Group, Deputy Fiona O’Loughlin and NGO partners the Irish Refugee Council and Oxfam Ireland to introduce a Private Members Bill amending the family reunification provisions in the 2015 Act and restoring family reunification rights.
+The Bill received widespread support and the Oireachtas Committee on Justice and Equality recommended that the Bill be passed however the government refused to pass a 'money message' and the Bill lapsed with the dissolution of the Dail and Seanad in January 2020.

 Legislate for non-refugee family reunification